 Software is the user interface most commonly used by hackers who wish to manipulate data.
-It is subject to a number of restrictions and threats which may place an organisation’s operation in jeopardy.
+It is subject to several restrictions and threats which may place an organisation’s operation in jeopardy.
 This section is specifically dedicated to malicious software (or ‘malware’).

 Unsuitable software environment

-In order to run correctly and fulfil its roles, IT hardware must have the appropriate software.
-To do so involves:
+To run correctly and fulfil its roles, IT hardware must have the appropriate software.
+It involves:

 - making a list of the software needed for the company to operate, as well as any software dependency (library of functions).
 (Draft and enforce a Sectoral policy on the Classification and control of resources).

 - establishing configuration types for software equipment.

 - backing up the necessary software (and updates) in a digital library available upon installation.

 - managing software licences.
 (Draft and enforce a Sectoral policy on Compliance – Intellectual property).